groupoid/anders/intro/SIMPLICITY.md

 Adding ∞-category support akin to the Rzk prover to our Lean/Anders-like simplicial DSL in CCHM would significantly impact type checking speed, shifting it from our current lightweight, linear-time design (O(k + m + n)) to a more complex system with potentially higher computational costs.
-Let’s analyze the pain points by examining what ∞-category support entails (drawing from Rzk’s approach), how it would alter our DSL’s semantics and syntax, and the resulting effects on type checking performance.
-We’ll quantify the slowdown and discuss mitigation strategies, keeping our focus on algebraic purity and CCHM’s framework.

 Our CCHM DSL is a fast, pure simplicial checker—aligned with opetopic purity in its algebraic core, but distinct in its fixed-face simplicial structure and CCHM reductions.
 Compared to Rzk, it sacrifices